harrytucker/lego-scoreboard/README.md

 Python3.3+ should provide access to the `venv` module for creating a virtual environment.
 However, some Linux distibutions tweaked the Python installation so you may need to install an additional package.
 Check your distibution for more details.
 For windows installations, it may be easier to avoid using a virtual envronment and installing the required Python dependencies globally.

+There have been reports that Python 3.6 has a problem that breaks the use of Sqlite.
+This hasn't been verified, but if you do see a problem in this area, it is suggested to use Python 3.4 instead.

 ## Browsers
 The application has been tested on the latest version of the following browsers (as of Feb 2018):
 - Internet Explorer 11
 - Edge
 - Chrome